openSUSE/news-o-o/_posts/2008-02-04-welcome-zonker.markdown

 For those that wonder what happened with the "openSUSE Chief evangelist" position that was opened in October: this is exactly the position, we just found it more suitable to change the title of Joe.

-I have talked a lot with Zonker through the last weeks and look forward to working with him - and look forward meeting him soon in person here in NÃ¼rnberg!
+I have talked a lot with Zonker through the last weeks and look forward to working with him - and look forward meeting him soon in person here in Nürnberg!

 Andreas